 There are many ways for modern consumers to invest in gold.
 Depending on your circumstances, you might wish to purchase gold through a one-off payment or perhaps you might decide to spread the risk by investing in a monthly saver plan.
-The flexible nature of gold investments means that you are never short of options when it comes to how you can invest, there are more choices now than any time in history.
+The flexible nature of gold investments means that you are never short of options when it comes to how you can invest, there are more choices now than at any time in history.

 Purchasing gold outright